Professor - Associate Dean, Academic, Faculty of Arts and Humanities

 BA, MA Toronto;

-My research focuses on issues of individual and collective responsibility in collective action contexts, collective obligation, ethics more broadly, and feminist ethics.
+My research focuses on issues of individual and collective responsibility in collective action contexts, collective obligation, ethics more broadly, including feminist ethics and food ethics.
 I also work on feminist issues in sport and fitness, food, dieting, and body image.
+Current projects include a book-in-progress on “imperfect veganism” and a paper on role responsibility in oppressive social contexts.